 - (a) First degree.
-A person commits first degree escape from a correctional facility or officer when that person: - (1) In fact, is subject to a court order that authorizes the person's confinement in a correctional facility, secure juvenile detention facility, or cellblock operated by the United States Marshals Service; and - (2) Knowingly, without the effective consent of the Mayor, the Director of the Department of Corrections, the Director of the Department of Youth Rehabilitation Services, or the United States Marshals Service, leaves the correctional facility, juvenile detention facility, or cellblock operated by the United States Marshals Service. - (b) Second degree.
-A person commits second degree escape from an institution or officer when that person: - (1) In fact, is in the lawful custody of a law enforcement officer of the District of Columbia or of the United States; and - (2) Knowingly, without the effective consent of the law enforcement officer, leaves custody. - (c) Third degree.
-A person commits third degree escape from an institution or officer when that person: - (1) In fact, is subject to a court order that authorizes the person's confinement in a correctional facility or halfway house; and - (2) Knowingly, without the effective consent of the Mayor, the Director of the Department of Corrections, or the Director of the Department of Youth Rehabilitation Services: - (A) Fails to return to the correctional facility or halfway house; - (B) Fails to report to the correctional facility or halfway house; or - (C) Leaves a halfway house. - (d) Exclusions from liability.
-A person does not commit an offense under subsection (b) of this section when that person is within a correctional facility, juvenile detention facility, or halfway house. - (e) Penalties.
+An actor commits first degree escape from a correctional facility or officer when that actor: - (1) In fact, is subject to a court order that authorizes the actor's confinement in a correctional facility, secure juvenile detention facility, or cellblock operated by the United States Marshals Service; and - (2) Knowingly, without the effective consent of the Mayor, the Director of the Department of Corrections, the Director of the Department of Youth Rehabilitation Services, or the United States Marshals Service, leaves the correctional facility, juvenile detention facility, or cellblock operated by the United States Marshals Service. - (b) Second degree.
+An actor commits second degree escape from an institution or officer when that actor: - (1) In fact, is in the lawful custody of a law enforcement officer of the District of Columbia or of the United States; and

+- (2) Knowingly, without the effective consent of the law enforcement officer, leaves custody. - (c) Third degree.
+An actor commits third degree escape from an institution or officer when that actor: - (1) In fact, is subject to a court order that authorizes the person's confinement in a correctional facility or halfway house; and - (2) Knowingly, without the effective consent of the Mayor, the Director of the Department of Corrections, or the Director of the Department of Youth Rehabilitation Services: - (A) Fails to return to the correctional facility or halfway house; - (B) Fails to report to the correctional facility or halfway house; or - (C) Leaves a halfway house. - (d) Exclusions from liability.
+An actor does not commit an offense under subsection (b) of this section when that actor is within a correctional facility, juvenile detention facility, or halfway house. - (e) Penalties. - (1) First degree escape from a correctional facility or officer is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree escape from a correctional facility or officer is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree escape from a correctional facility or officer is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (f) Definitions. - (1) The term "knowingly" has the meaning specified in RCC § 22E-206; "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor," "correctional facility," "effective consent," "halfway house," "law enforcement officer," and "secured juvenile detention facility" have the meanings specified in RCC § 22E-701. - (2) In this section, the term "custody" means full submission after an arrest or substantial physical restraint after an arrest.